Make this four-season art project with your kids (or students) today!

 Related: Best Art Supplies for Kids and Why Young Artists Should Use Them

-Four Seasons Tree Painting (Handprint and Fingerprint Tree Art Video Tutorial):
+Four Seasons Tree Painting Handprint and Fingerprint Craft Video Tutorial:

-The video tutorial below shows how to make a four-season tree painting with a child’s handprint and fingerprints representing all four seasons: spring, summer, fall, and winter.
+The video tutorial below shows how to make a four-season tree painting using a child’s handprint and fingerprints to represent spring, summer, fall, and winter.
 Scroll past the video for step-by-step instructions.

 Four Seasons Fingerprint Tree Art Step-by-Step Instructions:

-To keep this four-season art project fun for kids–it’s best to work on one step per day, but you can paint your four seasons art however you wish.
+To keep this four-season art project fun for kids, it’s best to work on one step per day, but you can paint your four-season art however you wish.
 Scroll past the instructions to see my project tips for making this handprint craft with toddlers, preschoolers, or kindergarteners.
-Scroll down for instructions on how to make this gorgeous four-season art project with kids.
+Scroll down for instructions on making this gorgeous four-season art project with kids.

 This seasonal tree craft is a perfect art project for toddlers, preschoolers, kindergarteners, and even school-aged children.
 Step-by-step directions to create this handprint craft with all four seasons represented are posted below: